ganym3dgm/tinysec/README.md

 # TinySec

-TinySec is a small offline password manager that stores accounts and notes encrypted on your local disk using a master password.
+TinySec is a offline password manager that stores accounts and notes encrypted on your local disk using a master password.

-This tool started as a personal project and has been in daily use for more than 20 years.
+This tool started as a personal project and has been in daily use for a very long time.
 I’m making it public in case others find it useful.

 ---